If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Q: Where do I write the exams?

-The exams are written at Prometric test centres.
+The exams are written at Prometric test centres and online.
 Instructions on scheduling your LEED exam can be found in candidate handbooks available as a free download on the USGBC website.
 They are very helpful and informative resources for LEED exam preparation.
 Please note that should you fail your exam, you will have to register to retake the exam, as well as pay the registration fee again.

 Q: Will I be able to write my exam in French?